 Why limit yourself?
 If you never bet grass races or stay away from maidens you may be missing some great betting opportunities.
 When you gamble, having more options always is preferable.

-Successful horse racing betting is a difficult pursuit but avoiding the game's seven deadly sins is a step toward wagering redemption.
+Successful horse racing betting is a difficult pursuit but avoiding the game's seven deadly sins is a step toward betting redemption.